davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 instruction supported by that processor.
-(When working out the number of instructions, it assumes that any occurrence of a newline or of whatever statement separator character is supported by the assembler - typically ;  indicates the end of an instruction.)
+(When working out the number of instructions, it assumes that any occurrence of a newline or of whatever statement separator character is supported by the assembler - typically ; - indicates the end of an instruction.)

-Normally, GCCs estimate is adequate to ensure that correct code is generated, but it is possible to confuse the compiler if you use pseudo instructions or assembler macros that expand into multiple real instructions, or if you use assembler directives that expand to more
+Normally, GCC's estimate is adequate to ensure that correct code is generated, but it is possible to confuse the compiler if you use pseudo instructions or assembler macros that expand into multiple real instructions, or if you use assembler directives that expand to more